microsoft/fabrikate-definitions/test/README.md

 The test results will displayed at the end.
 The script with exit with code 0 for success and 1 for failure.

-## Liveness Check from Outside the cluster - with TLS disabled
+## Liveness Check from Outside the cluster
 ### Test Requirements
 - `kubectl` should be configured to point to this cluster
 - The Kafka deployment should be configured with an external loadbalancer listener.
   - [Reference Guide](https://strimzi.io/2019/05/13/accessing-kafka-part-4.html)
+  - The External LoadBalancer can have TLS enabled or disabled.
 - `kafkacat` needs to be installed and added to $PATH
+  - on systems with homebrew installed, you can run `brew install kafkacat`
   - [Kafkacat Installation](https://github.com/edenhill/kafkacat#install)

 ### Running the test

+Run the testing script as configured below:
+- If the External LoadBalancer is enabled with TLS support: `sh ./externaltest.sh -t`
+- If the External LoadBalancer is NOT enabled with TLS support: `sh ./externaltest.sh`

+The script will deploy a test topic and connect to the brokers through the external loadbalancer IP, utilizing kafkacat as a producer and consumer.
-Simply run `sh ./externaltest.sh`.
-The script will retrieve the broker's external address The test results will displayed at the end.
+The test results will displayed at the end.
 The script with exit with code 0 for success and 1 for failure.

 ## Liveness Check from Outside the cluster - with TLS enabled